carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objdump.rst

   Print line information from debug info if available.

-.. option:: -macho
+.. option:: -m, -macho

   Use Mach-O specific object file parser.
+Commands and other options may behave differently when used with ``-macho``.

 .. option:: -mattr=<a1,+a2,-a3,...>

   Target specific attributes.

 .. option:: -mc-x86-disable-arith-relaxation

   Disable relaxation of arithmetic instruction for X86.